Selecting a Personal Computer

 The Windows and macOS operating systems are both commonly used by Engineering students and faculty.
 Linux is also used, but is less common.

-No-Cost Software For Students
+No-cost Software for Students

 CAEN works with vendors to offer no-cost, academic software that Engineering students may install on their personal computers at no cost.
 Most of these applications run on the Windows operating system, but there are options available for Mac users to emulate Windows and install them (e.g. VMware).
 In many cases, the software applications are only accessible to students who are enrolled in a for-credit course at Michigan Engineering.